Self-hosted Gitlab Runners on AKS, with Managed Identities

 }

-is the path to your repo, for example ascodenl/infra/tools
+repo_path is the path to your repo, for example ascodenl/infra/tools.

 Then, dependent on what type of runner you want, create a token and store it in a Kubernetes secret.
 Note the reference to a Kubernetes Service Account, this will become clear later on.